Professor Roald Hoffmann, Nobel Laureate (Chemistry)

 In 1981, Hoffmann was the recipient of the Nobel Prize in Chemistry for his work on course of chemical reactions.
 Other notable rewards include: National Medal of Science (1983), Priestley Medal (1990) and the Lomonosov Gold Medal (2011).
 He is a member of the National Academy of Sciences and a Foreign Fellow of the Royal Society.
 Hoffmann is best known for introducing quantum mechanical ideas to organic, inorganic, and solid state chemistry.

-Dan Steingart in an Associate Professor in the Department of Mechanical and Aerospace Engineering and the Andlinger Center for Energy and the Environment.
+Dan Steingart is a battery expert and Associate Professor in the Department of Mechanical and Aerospace Engineering and the Andlinger Center for Energy and the Environment.
 His research is concerned with the intersection of material and systems behavior, with an emphasis on system to exploit perceived shortcomings of electrochemical systems for performance advances.
-Most recently, his lab has uncovered new understanding of behavior far from equilibrium in plate metal systems as well as new insights into acoustic/electrochemical interactions.
+Dan is the founder of Feasible, a prestigious Cyclotron Road start-up that developed methods for non-invasive battery testing.

-Professor Stephen O’Brien, Chief Scientific Advisor, Member of Scientific Advisory Committee
+Professor Stephen O’Brien, The City University of New York, Scientific Advisory Board

-Focus industries: Materials, clean technology, energy technology, power electronics, capacitors and transistors, LEDs, semiconductor electronics, chemicals, coatings, materials manufacturing.
-Experience in technology transfer, tech start-ups, intellectual property, financial structuring, small business innovation, consulting.
+Steve is focused on materials for clean energy technology, power electronics, capacitors and transistors, LEDs, semiconductor electronics, chemicals, coatings, and materials manufacturing.
+He is experienced in technology transfer, tech start-ups, intellectual property, financial structuring, small business innovation, consulting.

-Jerome I. Feldman, CFO, Chairman of the Board
+Jerome I. Feldman, Executive Chairman of the Board

 Mr. Feldman is currently Chairman of the Board of the alpha-En Corporation.
 He is also Chairman of the New England Colleges Fund and a Trustee of Northern Westchester Hospital Foundation.